 Can Graves Edge Branquinho to Win His Second Gold Buckle?

 Annually, the toughest race to get a handle on is the steer wrestling.
 Usually, there's no breakaway leader and almost every year it comes down to the 10th round in Las Vegas.
-The top competitors often use the same horse so it's difficult to find separation in horsepower.
+The top competitors often use the same horse so it's difficult to find separation in horses.
 This year is no different except for instead of four or five guys with an equal chance, there are only two.

 The two men atop the leader board-Lee Graves and Luke Branquinho-have nearly identical stats.
 Branquinho has two world titles to his name and Graves has one.
 Both set regular season earnings records in their world title years.
 Graves has been to 10 NFRs and Branquinho to eight (counting this year).
 Both missed an entire year of competition due to major injury and both are riding PRCA/AQHA Horses of the Year.